snafees/ortho_seqs/docs/source/rf1d_tutorial.rst

 4. *heatmap* - This will create a heatmap of the rFon1D values, grouped by site and alphabet input.
 5. *boxplot* - This will create a boxplot of the rFon1D values, grouped by .
 6. *sort* - This will print out the top 10 rFon1D values by magnitude, including the rFon1D value, the site, and the group it belongs to.
 This will not be saved to the *out_dir*.
+7. *ALL* - This will produce a barplot, histogram, heatmap, and boxplot simulataneously.

 .. _input:
 3. Running *rf1d-viz*